 An additional mechanism to generate new revenue is to increase the Transient Occupancy Tax (TOT).
 The City has not increased its TOT since 1998, over 25 years ago.
-The City's existing

-10% TOT is 2% lower than the neighboring cities of Del Mar and San Diego, and 4% lower than Imperial Beach and National City.
+The City's existing 10% TOT is 2% lower than the neighboring cities of Del Mar and San Diego, and 4% lower than Imperial Beach and National City.
 A 2% TOT increase would generate an additional \$880,000 in revenue per year and would bring Encinitas into alignment with some neighboring cities' TOT percentages.
+The City could also consider the feasibility of a TOT increase of greater than 2% that applies specifically to short-term rentals.

 Therefore, the ITF recommends that City Council consider a future action to present residents with the choice to vote for or against a two percent TOT increase.